slobodanl/notes/apps/tutorial-cmus.md

 4. Press <kbd>C</kbd> to start/stop playing your `Play Queue`
 5. Press <kbd>b</kbd> for next item in the queue

+_If your song stops after each item and you need to manually start the next song, probably you haved turned off the `Continue` option.
+To set it press <kbd>c</kbd> and you should see a 'C' in the lower right corner of the screen close to `S` if shuffle mode is on_{.note}
 ## Adding new music to a new playlist:

 1. goto playlist view: press <kbd>3</kbd>